 A spaghetti and meatball entree is bold, leaving little ability for a side dish to stand out.
-This leaves two routes to go: complement or contrast.
-Equally important is what you want to avoid serving -- a competing meat, another pasta, a tomato-based dish, potatoes and sauce-heavy food.
+So, what goes with spaghetti?
+There are two routes you can go: complement or contrast.
+Some popular choices include bread, salad, fresh fruit, dessert and wine or another beverage.
+Equally important is what you want to avoid serving.
+Some examples of things to avoid include a competing meat dish, another pasta, a tomato-based dish, potatoes and any sauce-heavy foods.

 Veggies pair well with spaghetti dishes.
-For a complement, consider French-style green beans, sauteed mixed vegetables, grilled zucchini wheels or corn cobettes.
-A simple salad with lots of crunch makes an interesting contrast -- go deep green with the base and add carrots, celery, baby mushrooms, radishes, red bell peppers, black olives or snow peas.
-Offer salad prior to the meal, but serve other vegetables along with the main dish.
+For a complementary option, consider French-style green beans, sauteed mixed vegetables, grilled zucchini wheels or corn cobettes.
+A simple salad with lots of crunch makes an interesting contrast —go deep green with the base and add carrots, celery, baby mushrooms, radishes, red bell peppers, black olives or snow peas.
+Offer salad prior to the meal, but serve other vegetables as spaghetti side dishes along with the main dish.

 Fruits and Desserts